-On June 26, 2014, the Supreme Court of Canada (SCC) granted the Tsilhqot’in Nation a declaration of aboriginal title.
+On June 26, 2014, the Supreme Court of Canada (SCC) recognized the Tsilhqot’in Nation has Aboriginal title.
 Aboriginal title includes the right to exclusive use and occupation of the land, as well as the ability to determine the uses to which the land will be put.

-The map below shows the land that is subject to the declaration of aboriginal title as well as land that is subject to a strong aboriginal title claim.
-The Province is currently analyzing the SCC’s decision, and intends to engage in dialogue with the Tsilhqot’in Nation about access to Tsilhqot’in title land for hunting, angling or trapping.
+The map below shows the land that is subject to the declaration of Aboriginal title as well as land that is subject to a strong aboriginal title claim.

-The Province is committed to working with the Tsilhqot’in Nation to seek long-term solutions related to hunting, angling and trapping.
+The Province is working with the Tsilhqot’in Nation to seek long-term solutions related to hunting, angling and trapping.